 - Editing into produced content → 1080p / 30fps (edit-ready)

-Tightening that question alone—rather than reaching for "max"—often cuts file size by half or more.
+Tightening that question alone — rather than reaching for "max" — often cuts file size by half or more, without anyone watching it noticing the difference.

 Modern AI transcription tools don't care at all about your video resolution.
 Mic quality and background noise drive accuracy.
-So no, dropping resolution doesn't break your transcription pipeline.
+So no, dropping resolution doesn't break your transcription pipeline at all — it might actually help by reducing CPU contention.

-The fix is using a recorder that lets you pick an explicit output resolution (1080p / 720p / etc.) instead of just mirroring the display. macOS's built-in recorder tends to use native resolution as-is, which is why Mac users often see "tiny recordings, huge files."
+The fix is using a recorder that lets you pick an explicit output resolution (1080p / 720p / etc.) instead of just mirroring the display. macOS's built-in recorder tends to use native resolution as-is, which is why Mac users often see "tiny recordings, huge files" as a daily annoyance.

 Shift + Command + 5 toolbar are great for quick captures, but neither offers a way to pick resolution or fps.
 They just default to the display's native resolution and call it done.
-Convenient for one-off use, but limiting if you record meetings every day and care about file size.For ad-hoc recordings these are fine.
-For sustained, daily use, switching to a tool with proper controls pays back fast—both in storage and in time saved sharing files.
+Convenient for one-off use, limiting if you record meetings every day and care about file size.For ad-hoc recordings these are fine.
+For sustained daily use, switching to a tool with proper controls pays back fast — both in storage and in time saved sharing files.

 Qureco also skips the usual setup chore.
 No virtual audio driver.
 No initial configuration.
 Install it and you're recording in seconds.
-The free tier has unlimited recording time, no watermarks, and isn't time-limited.
+The free tier has unlimited recording time, no watermark, and isn't time-limited.

 Upgrade to Pro and the recording → meeting notes → Notion flow runs on autopilot: AI generates structured notes from each recording, and one click sends them into your Notion workspace.
-Pro is $9/month at the launch price, with a free first month and no credit card required to try.
+Pro is $9/month at launch pricing, with a free first month and no card on file to try.

 The one-line takeaway: